mchelen/tonyscelfo.com/_posts/2013-06-12-use-jekyll-with-pagespeed-and-appengine.md

 layout: post
 ---

 This site is currently built using [Jekyll](http://jekyllrb.com/), [Twitter Bootstrap](http://twitter.github.io/bootstrap/), [PageSpeed](https://developers.google.com/speed/pagespeed/) and is hosted on [App Engine](https://developers.google.com/appengine/).
 This is currently my favorite way to easily build and host fast and highly available websites.
+You can look at the source for this website at <https://github.com/scelfo/tonyscelfo.com>.

 All websites work be loading html files from a server.
 The fastest possible servers are ones that simply serve static html files instead of running code to dynamically generate the html at request time.
 [Jekyll](http://jekyllrb.com/) is a clever tool that precomputes static html files for a website.
 It uses [Markdown](http://daringfireball.net/projects/markdown/) as a templating language to simplify the process of writing valid html.
 When the `jekyll build` command is executed, it compiles a full set of html pages under a single output directory called `_site/`.
 You can serve directly out of the `_site/` directory, rsync it to a remote server or even use [GitHub's free hosting of jekyll pages](https://help.github.com/articles/using-jekyll-with-pages).